 The criteria for admission to the European School Copenhagen have been set by the Municipality of Copenhagen.

-The European Schools must first and foremost ensure schooling and education of children of EU institution staff members.
+The European Schools were founded to meet the educational needs of the children of EU institution staff members.
 At the European School Copenhagen, this means that approximately 20% of the places are assigned to this group of applicants, mostly from the European Environment Agency (EEA).
 This group is referred to as Category a. applicants.
 The remaining places are allocated according to the admission criteria below.
 For children of employees of other European Union Agencies/Institutions, Admissions will need to verify whether your application qualifies as Category a. by contacting the European Commission.

 The European School Copenhagen has three language sections: Danish, English and French.

 The European School Copenhagen primarily admits pupils for school start in nursery class (børnehaveklasse).
 According to the Danish Primary Education Act, compulsory school attendance begins 1 August of the calendar year in which the child turns six.
-According to the law, a child may be admitted to nursery class in the calendar year they turn five as long as they have their birthday before 1 October, if the parents request it and the child is considered ready to start school.
+If the parents request it, a child may be admitted to nursery class in the calendar year they turn five as long as they have their birthday before 1 October and they are considered ready/mature enough to start school.

-Note: The European School Copenhagen only enrols pupils at the grade levels presently established at the school, and it is NOT possible for the child to be placed on a waiting list.
-For a list of the classes and language sections offered in the school.
+Note: The European School Copenhagen only enrols pupils in the grade levels presently established at the school, and it is NOT possible for the child to be placed on a waiting list.
+Please click here for a list of the classes and language sections offered in the school.
 Applications are kept on file for 24 months after notification of the outcome of the application, after which the applicant’s personal data is deleted.
 In accordance with GDPR, applicants can withdraw their application and have their data deleted at any time by contacting the school.

-The European School Copenhagen is funded by the Municipality of Copenhagen, and the school is therefore free of charge.
+The European School Copenhagen is funded by the Municipality of Copenhagen and is therefore free.

 In order to be admitted to the school, the pupil must speak the language of the language section in question fluently, and the language must be anchored in everyday life.